Fadessss/SallyBot/README.md

 These are two different implementations of the same bot using Language Studio and Bot Framework Composer.
 We recommend using the Language studio bot as opposed to the Bot Framework Composer bot.
 Its advantages are listed in the included User Guide.

-Detailed installation instructions can also be found in the User Guide, and an abbreviated guide for each is also provided below.
+Detailed installation instructions can be found in the User Guide, but an abbreviated guide for each is also provided below.

 **Installation for Sally Language Studio**
 1. Open Language Studio and create a Custom Question Answering project.